zuozhenggh/learning-library/analytics-library/adw-oac/intro/intro.md

 **Oracle Autonomous Database (ADB)** delivers a self-driving, self-securing,self-repairing database service that can instantly scale to meet demands.
 The service supports two workload types:

-- **Oracle Autonomous Data Warehouse (ADW)** provides an autonomous warehousing environment, associated with fast query performance.
+- **Oracle Autonomous Data Warehouse (ADW)** provides an autonomous warehousing environment, associated with fast query performance

-- **Oracle Autonomous Transaction Processing (ATP)** provides an autonomous online transaction processing and mixed workload environment.
+- **Oracle Autonomous Transaction Processing (ATP)** provides an autonomous online transaction processing and mixed workload environment

 For the purpose of this workshop, we will use **ADW** so all the steps will be related to this database service.